1van-C/My-projects/Machine Learning/GDP prediction/README.md

 # GDP Prediction

-Python script to predict the GDP variation time series with supervised learning methods.
+Python script to predict the US GDP variation time series with supervised learning methods.
 This code was used for my thesis.

 ## Scikit learn